Finding the next big thing in Amsterdam

-He listened to their advice and started a specialised recruitment agency, thefrontendlab.
-Soon, he was working with major corporations again and growing his network of contacts.
+Fortunately for Thomas, who followed their advice, they were right.
+He soon launched a specialised recruitment agency, thefrontendlab, and found himself working with major corporations while growing his network.
 However, he eventually realised he needed to take things in a new direction.
 “What I found was that consultancies drive a lot of the industries… and at a certain point, I thought maybe I should just start one," he says.

-Inspired, he joined forces with Nick Van Dijk and David Den Toom to create Passionate People in 2017, which has a team of in-house developers who partner with clients on projects.
-It's changing the way tech talent works in Amsterdam, but it doesn’t end there for Thomas.
-He’s also busy supporting the local scene through events that bolster the city’s international reputation as a tech, startup and entrepreneurial hub.
+Inspired, he joined forces with Nick Van Dijk and David Den Toom to create Passionate People in 2017.
+Backed by a team of in-house developers who partner with clients on projects, it's changing the way tech talent works in Amsterdam.
+It doesn’t end there for Thomas, though – he’s also busy organising events that bolster the city’s reputation as a tech, startup and entrepreneurial hub.

 Luke visits with colleagues in the Passionate People office